-Professional Skills Learned from Collecting Baseball Cards
+Important Skills Learned from Collecting Baseball Cards

 Regardless of who you’re negotiating with, the more practice you have, the better you’ll be.

-Determining Future Value of an Asset
+Determining the Future Value of an Asset

 My favorite player growing up was Mark McGwire.
 My best friend’s favorite was Barry Bonds.
 In the early 90s, we used to have passionate arguments about who was the better player.
 I’ll never forget the epic home run derby between the two in 1996.

-While secondary to the memories, I couldn’t help but think about the value of the hundreds of cards and other memorabilia that I had collected over the years.
+While secondary to the memories, I couldn’t help but think about the value of the hundreds of cards and other memorabilia I had collected over the years.
 How much would all of this be worth years down the road?

-Just like any asset, the value of it can be wiped out overnight.
-You can make all of the right calls in trying to determine the future value of an asset, and just like that it can all go to nothing.
+Like any asset, its value can be wiped out overnight.
+However, you can make all of the right calls to determine the future value of an asset, and it can still all go to nothing.
 This happens all the time with stocks, businesses, and real estate.